d3lab-unt/polarKD/PolarDS 2026/README.md

-# PolarDS: LLM-based Causal Discovery from Scientific Literature
+# PolarKD: LLM-based Causal Discovery from Scientific Literature

 Knowledge graphs built from scientific literature capture how concepts are *related*, but their edges are semantic, not causal.
 This toolkit transforms literature-derived knowledge graphs into causally meaningful structures: an LLM filters knowledge-graph nodes down to a vetted set of candidate causal variables, and a suite of ten statistical causal-discovery methods, applied to real observational data from the same domain, independently recovers the causal structure among them.